streamlit/docs/content/streamlit-cloud/deploy-your-app/index.md

 ## Advanced settings for deployment

 3. (Optional) If you are connecting to a data source or want to specify the Python version for your app, you can do that by clicking "**Advanced settings**" before you deploy the app.
-Learn more about [secrets management](/streamlit-community-cloud/deploy-your-app/secrets-management).
+Learn more about [Secrets management](/streamlit-community-cloud/deploy-your-app/secrets-management).

     ![Advanced settings for deploying your app](/images/streamlit-community-cloud/deploy-an-app-advanced.png)